navapbc/wic-mt-demo-project-mock-api/docs/README.md

-# WIC Montana Mock API
+# Template Application Flask

 # Introduction
-This is the API layer of the WIC Montana Mock API.
+This is the API layer of the Template Application Flask.
 It includes a few separate components:
 - The REST API
 - Backend & utility scripts